tymyrddin/purple/source/index.rst

 meaningfully.

-Since the Red team is usually a somewhat messy fun of offensive operations, and the Blue is likely structured around detection, defence, and incident response, the Purple team should own operational synergy: they turn lessons from attack and defence into better strategy, tooling, and training.
+Since the Red team is usually a somewhat messy fun of offensive operations, and the Blue is likely structured around detection, defence, and incident response, for best results, the Purple team can own operational synergy: turning lessons from attack and defence into better strategy, tooling, and training.

-Purple is the force multiplier that turns adversarial insights into resilient defences and strategic growth.
+Purple is the force multiplier that can turn adversarial insights into resilient defences and strategic growth.

 .. toctree::
    :glob: